SoonyangZhang/rmcat-ns3/README.md

 the razor project is a c version of GCC release at https://github.com/yuanrongxi/razor.
 And I make some minor modification to get it running on ns3.

 In simulation(razor-example/gcc_tcp.cc), a point to point channel was created.
-From the time of 20s to 100s, A reno TCP flowing into the network.
-The first picture shows the kalman-gcc cannot complete fainness bandiwdth resource with tcp flow.
+From the time of 20s to 100s, A reno TCP connection flows into the network.
+The first picture shows the kalman-gcc cannot complete fair bandiwdth share with tcp flow.
 ![image](https://github.com/sonyangchang/rmcat-ns3/blob/master/razor-example/gcc_razor_0remb.png)
 ![image](https://github.com/sonyangchang/rmcat-ns3/blob/master/razor-example/gcc_razor_1remb.png)